Reduced Course Load

 - Adjusting to U.S. teaching methods;

 - Improper course level placement (available during academic program).

 1. Academic Advisor, Department Chair, or Dean must Authorize the Academic RCL

 2. You must be enrolled in at least 6 units at SJSU (both undergraduates and graduate students).
 Of these 6 units, only 3 units can be online.
 This type of RCL can only be authorized once (usually during the first semester of study at SJSU) per degree program level.

-RCL for Final Semester: You will be completing your program this semester and do not need to register for
+RCL for Final Semester: You will be completing your program (graduating) this semester and do not need to

 register for a full-time course load to complete degree requirements.